joanpablo/reactive_forms/README.md

 To explain what Composing Validators is, let's see an example:

 We want to validate a text field of an authentication form.
-In this text field the user can write an **email** or a **phone number** and we want to make sure that the information is correctly formatted: that is, if it is an email, it is a valid email and if it is a phone it must have a valid format.
+In this text field the user can write an **email** or a **phone number** and we want to make sure that the information is correctly formatted.
+We must validate that input is a valid email or a valid phone number.

 ```dart